Registration / Re-registration

 Registration follows a specific schedule that has been widely publicized.

-Any late registration is automatically subject to approval, which may be denied if sufficient supporting documentation is not provided.
+Any late registration is automatically subject to approval for late registration, which may be denied if sufficient supporting documentation is not provided.

 Multiservice Student Card (CMS)